 Deposit limits reached

 Boku has fixed limits (£10 min, £30 max per transaction, £240–£300 monthly cap).
 If you hit the cap, the deposit will be declined automatically.
 If you need more flexibility, consider switching to a method with higher limits such as Apple Pay or Trustly, depending on what your casino supports.
+It can also be worth reviewing your casino’s deposit limit tools—UKGC-licensed operators increasingly prompt players to set (and review) limits as part of safer gambling controls, and recent UK rules have pushed more structured limit options (see: UKGC mandates flexible deposit limits & six-month reviews).

 Casino bonus not available with Boku